sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## End user computing

-_The ability of the TRE operator to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data._
+The ability of the TRE operator to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data.

 ### End user computing interfaces

-Software or system that allows people to interact with computers, applications, and services.
+Software or systems that allows people to interact with the TRE.
-This application group includes desktop, command line and code submission interface.
+This may include desktop, command-line and/or code-submission interfaces.

 ```{list-table}
 :header-rows: 1